oqq/http-middleware/README.md

 # http-middleware
-PSR compatible middleware to integrate prooph in a middleware dispatcher
+PSR compatible middleware to integrate prooph with a middleware dispatcher